powerSeries/Valyrian/DesignDocuments/README.md

 ### Photon Server

+Allows us to add multiplayer capabilities to our game by providing us with a free server for us to load in our level and assets.
+It also is programmed to show player moments in real time, thus allowing for almost no latency between the player inputs and the server.

 ### Ensenasoft

 Is a set of pre-made buildings that are used to fill the map with other structure to give players some cover.